itsvetobaby/click-words/readme.md

                 npx serve
             ```

-        walking the text nodes and inserting styled spans is that easy so i hope this code saved you some time. theres some messy tracking work splitting up what you type. if you're trying to de-cypher whats going on then i left the console.log() madness intact which helped me figure out how to build it.
+        walking the text nodes and inserting styled spans is not that easy so i hope this code saved you some time. theres some messy tracking work splitting up what you type. if you're trying to de-cypher whats going on then i left the console.log() madness intact which helped me figure out how to build it.
         to include in your own code then includes the scripts and css files in the header and the scripts in the body.
-I tried to move it into a seperate file but the profits of hacking bring the curse of matted and tangled code.
+I tried to move it into a seperate file but the profits of having hacked foreign-bodies together bring the curse of matted, tangled and dependent  code.